dozingyobs/kernel-actions/README.md

 - Module signing disabled (for home servers)
 - Debug info stripped for smaller image size and faster builds
 - **x86-64-v3** optimizations, Clang/LLVM ThinLTO (same toolchain requirements as desktop — see the NVIDIA/DKMS warning above if applicable)
+- Stripped input subsystems irrelevant to a headless box: no mouse, joystick, tablet, or touchscreen drivers
+- No sound subsystem (`CONFIG_SOUND` disabled) — this machine will **NOT** have audio
+- No Bluetooth stack
+- Legacy/discrete-GPU framebuffer drivers removed (kept modern DRM/KMS only, since the iGPU still needs it for console output)
+- Staging (experimental) drivers disabled

 ### 📋 Requirements
 - **x86-64-v3** compatible CPU